Karthikeyan37/ADEGuard_APP/README.md

 - Not a diagnostic or regulatory tool — outputs are for research and monitoring only
 - Model performance may degrade on out-of-domain data, non-English text, or rare ADEs
 - Clustering highlights patterns but does not imply causality
-- Input data should be de-identified before use

 ---